inspec/inspec-aws/docs-chef-io/content/aws_redshift_cluster_parameter_groups.md

 end
 ```

-**Verify the family name exists for at least one of the cluster parameter groups.**
+Verify the family name exists for at least one of the cluster parameter groups:

 ```ruby
 describe aws_redshift_cluster_parameter_groups do